Whole life vs. universal life insurance

 Whole life and universal life insurance have many similarities, and both are great options to help protect your family.
-The main difference is that whole life usually doesn’t change—many features are guaranteed for life—while universal life offers flexibility.
+The main difference is that whole life offers more guarantees—many features are guaranteed for life—while universal life offers greater flexibility.

 You’re thinking about life insurance to protect your family.
 That’s great!
-The right policy can give you the peace of mind that comes from knowing your loved ones will be safe and able to maintain the life they are accustomed to should something happen to you.
+The right policy can give you the peace of mind and confidence that comes from knowing your loved ones will be financially secure and able to maintain the lifestyle they are accustomed to in case you pass away.

 This article will cover the similarities and differences between whole life insurance and universal life insurance.